janikvonrotz/labtrail/README.md

 QR-code manager with multi-tenant support.

+This project is sponsored by the [bioprocess technology division of the ZHAW](https://www.zhaw.ch/en/lsfm/institutes-centres/icbt/biocatalysis-and-process-technology/).

 LabTrail is the central platform to manage the destinations of QR-Codes.
 Register new QR-Codes and define multiple link targets.
 Manage users and assign them to tenants.
 Switch easily between tenants and their active QR-Code category.

 ![Screenshot](/screenshot.png)